 Felix has lived and worked across six developing countries, experiencing diverse cultures and seeing the difference the access to good nutrition has on families.
 Surveying hundreds of mills in at-risk communities across South Asia, East and Southern Africa, Felix has refined fortification technologies and developed economic models for sustaining rural fortification.
 Felix leads the overall organizational development, mission, and trajectory of Sanku.
-He also led all aspects of product development and engineering for the Sanku Dosifier technology, winner of the 2013 Grand Prize in the Ashoka Changemaker’s competition.
-Last year, the Mulago Foundation selected Felix as a Rainer Arnhold Fellow.
+He also led all aspects of product development and engineering for the award winning Sanku Dosifier technology.
+The Mulago Foundation has selected Felix as a Rainer Arnhold Fellow.

-After building a green-focused school in Cambodia for at-risk youths, Leah set her sights on improving the health of children in Africa.
+After leading a green-focused building project in Cambodia for at-risk youths, Leah set her sights on improving the health of children in Africa.
 Leah spent four years as the In-Country International Director for a Cambodian NGO, where she was integral in scaling the organization’s programming, in particular the nutrition initiative to combat the stunting rates.
 Leah brings a wide range of knowledge and experience in development fieldwork, as well as ten years background working in Media throughout Australia.
-Based now in Tanzania, Leah leads all aspects of PHC’s Communications and Development.

 Stanford believes that good nutrition is a basic human right and must be prioritized in Tanzania.
 He is a local advocate for food fortification, educating members of his community after experiencing first hand the devastating affects of malnutrition has had on his own family.
-Stanford joined the Sanku team two years ago and has been essential in supporting small-scale millers to adopt fortification throughout Morogoro region.
+Stanford was Sanku’s first hire in Tanzania and has been essential in supporting small-scale millers to adopt fortification.
 He previously worked for a USAID project named Tuboreshe Chakula, which is Swahili for improving food.
-Stanford is truly committed to ending malnutrition, and hopes to see this a reality in his lifetime.